Entries Tagged '3rd Party List Integration' ↓

 So use Gmail with caution, and only for smaller lists.
 If you want a larger sending email limit, check out the DAP integration with Amazon SES which allows you to send out tens of thousands of emails a day.

-Starting DAP v4.3.1, you can hook up DAP to Amazon’s Simple Email Service (Amazon SES) and have all of your emails go through Amazon’s beefed up, high-performance, high-deliverability email servers.
+You can hook up DAP to Amazon’s Simple Email Service (Amazon SES) and have all of your emails go through Amazon’s beefed up, high-performance, high-deliverability email servers.

 The document below explains how to connect DAP to Amazon SES. (troubleshooting info for DAP/SES integration)